2015–16 Manchester United F.C. season: September

 Following the international break, Manchester United returned to action with a home match against Liverpool.
 The first half was goalless, but goals from Daley Blind and Ander Herrera gave them the lead going into the last ten minutes.
 Christian Benteke then pulled one back for Liverpool with a bicycle kick before deadline day signing Anthony Martial scored a debut goal to seal a 3–1 win.
 Martial continued his scoring when United won 3–2 away to Southampton.
 Graziano Pellè first gave Southampton the lead before Martial scored a brace; the first goal before halftime and the second goal after.
 United also added a third goal from Juan Mata before Pellè could score his second and the final goal of the match.

-On 26 September, United went on top of the league for the first time in over two years after beating Sunderland at home.
+On 26 September, United went on top of the league again after beating Sunderland at home.
 Memphis Depay opened the scoring in first half stoppage time and Wayne Rooney scored 40 seconds into the second half – ending his longest barren spell in the Premier League after not scoring in 11 matches – before Juan Mata scored the final goal in the last minute of regular time to secure a 3–0 win.